islandoftex/texlive/runner-setup/README.md

 Run `systemctl daemon-reload` to update the daemon and afterwards you should enable (`systemctl enable prune-texlive-images`) and start the service (`systemctl start prune-texlive-images`).

 You can of course also edit the script path.
-Please take care that you also have to adjust the path within the `prune-texlie-images.service` file.
+Please take care that you also have to adjust the path within the `prune-texlive-images.service` file.
 In case you have a lot of available disk space it's possible to reduce the frequency.
 This can be adjusted within the timer file.

+## Providing multi-architecture capabilities

+We require our runners for the latest images to provide multi-architecture (“docker buildx”) support.
+Use `docker buildx create --name multiarch --driver docker-container --use` to create an appropriate builder on your runner.